woudsma/node-preact-boilerplate/README.md

 # Boilerplate: ES6 - Node - Preact
-## Features: live reload on server/client side - multithreading (with cluster) - very basic API endpoint - ES6 with Babel
+## Features: live reload on server/client side - multithreading (with cluster) - basic API endpoint - ES6 with Babel

 A basic/clean workflow with [ES6](https://github.com/lukehoban/es6features) on both front and backend.
 It uses Preact instead of React, it's lighter and has a few syntax improvements.
 Server and client code is watched by nodemon and webpack and auto-reloads in every browser on change, which saves a lot of time.